 This entire package contains 4 PETG tubings which are 500mm in length.
 That should be enough to build a custom loop inside a mid-tower case.
 However, you can always buy more tubings if need be.
 These tubings use only PETG, and Thermaltake makes sure that cheap materials are avoided.

 The tubings have an outer diameter of 16mm and an inner diameter of 12mm.
 As you can probably guess, they are thicker than your average PETG tubing, so they can fill up space inside your case.
 In terms of durability, the wall design is quite thick, so the possibility of a leak is quite low.
+Of course, you should always double-check your fittings, just to be on the safe side.

 They even use non-toxic materials, so that no bacteria can reside in these tubings.
 Of course, you’ll have to use a proper biocide or coolant to make sure of this.
 Furthermore, these tubes are easy to cut and work perfectly with Thermaltake’s bending kit.
 The tubing is also quite versatile, as they work with a wide variety of compression fittings.

 Overall, we don’t have any bones to pick with these tubes.
 They are well-made, durable, and crystal-clear.
+It’s a safe bet for anyone looking for high-quality hard-line tubing.

 XSPC is one of the more premium water cooling brands when it comes to performance.
 It’s not wrong to say that they are one of the few original companies that have been a part of the community since its inception.
 They make GPU blocks, CPU blocks, tubing, radiators, and even coolants.
 They’re one of the few companies completely focused on water cooling only products.